Welcome to migratory patterns

 About the show

 Where is home?
 What is "home?"
-More than 250 million people live outside the country of their birth- a scale of separation and migration that our species hasn't experienced since our ancestors took their first steps out of central Africa.
+Nearly 260 million people live outside the country of their birth- the largest & most widespread scale of separation and migration that our species has seen in modern times.
 Long-understood notions of home, family & culture are quickly evolving- sometimes in ways that can seem frightening to people who have never lived overseas.
 “Migratory Patterns” features conversations with the fascinating people blazing this new trail for humanity, discussing their reasons for leaving their places of origin and how their identities are evolving as a result.